ImplFerris/red-book/src/embedded-graphics/draw-target.md

   </figcaption>
 </div>

 After confirming the indices are valid, we calculate the linear index into the framebuffer.
-The framebuffer is a flat array where each device occupies 64 bytes (8 rows × 8 columns), so the index is computed by multiplying the device number by 64, then adding the row offset (row × 8) and the column offset.
+The framebuffer is stored as a flat array, with each device using 64 bytes (8 rows × 8 columns).
+The first 64 entries belong to the first device, the next 64 entries belong to the second device, and so on.
+To compute the index, we multiply the device number by 64, add the row offset (row × 8), and then add the column offset.

 ```rust
 // Code snippet